Editor’s Note: This post has been updated with new best practices, links, and content.

 Best Practice #28 – Use KISS

-The reasoning again has to do with catering to the lazy and making things effortless for your visitors.
+Again, the reasoning has to do with catering to the lazy and making things effortless for your visitors.
 Steal your visitor’s attention by making things easy and obvious on your landing page.

 Best Practice #29 – Deliver Easy Readability